Character

 Now there is a danger about which I must warn you, and that is the possibility that such evidence will set off in your minds the following prohibited line of reasoning

 The evidence shows the accused to be a person of bad character; crimes are more often committed by the bad than the good.
-Therefore the accused is likely to be guilty of the crime with which [he/she] is charged.
+Therefore the accused is likely to be guilty of the crime with which they are charged.

-A jury is never permitted to use such evidence for the purpose of concluding that [the accused] person is guilty of the crime with which [he/she] is charged simply because [he/she] is the sort of person who would be likely to commit that crime.
+A jury is never permitted to use such evidence for the purpose of concluding that the accused person is guilty of the crime with which they are charged simply because they are the sort of person who would be likely to commit that crime.

 As I say, that is a prohibited line of reasoning and my firm direction to you is that you must not allow it to enter into your deliberations.
 The evidence was not led before you for that purpose and the Crown does not rely upon it in that way.